neaf/pennylane-this-again/README.md

 It was a fun little challenge, even more so because I received it right after I promised my girlfriend to prepare a weekly meal plan, so we can avoid decision fatigue every other day. :)

-I hope you enjoying playing with the solution.
+I hope you enjoy playing with the solution.

+# Functionality

+The app accepts a list of grocery ingredients and searches for recipes that best utilizes those.

+By default, it'll provide recipes that use the most ingredients present in user's stock.
+This is useful in case avoiding things to expire is a decision factor.
+It also promotes more complex recipes, which hopefully translates to bigger meal enjoyment.

+By selecting "That's all I have", the user is presented with recipes that more closely match their stock.
+The recipes tend to be simpler but should require fewer ingredient substitutions or new purchases.

 # Running

-Deploy version can be found here:
+Deployed instance can be found here:

 [https://this-again.fly.dev/](https://this-again.fly.dev/)

-However, only after deploying I had a chance to conclude the performance on fly.io is not great.
-The DB takes long time to respond despite it's CPU and memory being utilized only up to 20%.
+However, only after deploying I had a chance to discover the small DB intsance on fly.io is not to be fully trusted with such query.

-On development machine it takes around 500-600ms for ten search ingredients.
-Not ideal, but snappy enough.

 For most enjoyable experience let's setup it locally: